This blog may contain affiliate links. Read our disclosure policy for more info.

 You can check availability and book on Booking.com.

 - Drive carefully – In the winter, the roads in and around Jasper can be icy or snow-covered.
 Be sure to drive to the conditions and have winter tires!
 Also, allow extra time to get from one destination to another.

 - Dress warm – It can get really, really cold in the winter months in Jasper.
 It is best to be prepared for extreme conditions with a winter jacket, snow pants, gloves, and a beanie (toque) for any outdoor activities.

-- Book in advance – Although the summer is the busiest time in Jasper, it can also get busy during the winter – especially on the weekends!
+- Book in advance – Although the summer in Jasper is the busiest time, it can also get busy during the winter – especially on the weekends!
 To avoid disappointment, be sure to book your hotel and tours well in advance.